MuriloGhignatti/SafeAntiEnchant/README.md

 # Safe Anti Enchant

-A plugin that allows you to block items from being enchanted
+A Minecraft plugin that allows you to block items from being enchanted

 ## Commands
 Usage ```/safeantienchant [add|remove|reload|list]```